The G-1 Platform

 The point.
 A 2-billion-parameter open model wrapped in G-1 catches a closed-book fabrication that three frontier-class open models miss.
 The trust layer — not the underlying model — is what makes the difference in regulated deployment.

-Made in Europe with
+Made in Bari & San Francisco with

 Try the platform on your own LLM.